sijones/DiyBatteryBMS/README.md

 This is the new V2 version, although some bugs and performance issues are noted, this will be the version for the future.

-VE.Direct2MQTTCANBUS takes data from a Victron Smart Shunt and sends it to a inverter over CAN allowing for "DIY LifePO4" Batteries to be integrated.
+DiyBatteryBMS takes data from a Victron Smart Shunt and sends it to a inverter over CAN allowing for "DIY LifePO4" Batteries to be integrated.

 The data is also sent over MQTT and allows commands to be sent back to control Charge/Discharge/Force Charge.